microslug/micro-ux/README.md

 Build using React, this interface communicates with the the micro-api backend.
 It allows the user to enter any valid url then returns a shorted version (slug).
-Redux is used to keep state of the application and present a user with links and option to copy link to clipboard.
+Valid user input is URL encoded then sent as a POST request to [micro-api](https://github.com/microslug/micro-api) Redux is used to keep state of the application and present a user with links and option to copy links to clipboard.

 ## Usage